ljaaskela/velk-platform/docs/render/render-backend.md

 - `MTLResourceStorageModeShared` for persistently mapped CPU/GPU memory
 - Bound device buffers indexed from MSL, for the same shader data access pattern

-The interface maps naturally to Metal.
+The interface maps onto Metal.
 The shader data model (push constants = `setBytes`, bound buffers read by index, bindless textures) translates directly.
 Dynamic rendering corresponds to `MTLRenderPassDescriptor` configured per encoder; secondary command buffers correspond to `MTLIndirectCommandBuffer` or parallel render encoders.
 Note that macOS and iOS already work today through MoltenVK, so a native Metal backend is a positioning question rather than a capability gap.